manoa-hunger-helper/manoa-hunger-helper.github.io/index.md

 # USER GUIDE

 ## [Landing Page](https://github.com/manoa-hunger-helper/manoa-hunger-helper.github.io/blob/main/images/Hunger-Helper-Landing.jpg)
+**
+The landing page is presented to visitors and brings up a brief introduction to the users and vendors about the functionality of this application.

 <img src="./images/Hunger-Helper-Landing.jpg"/>

 ## [Sign Up](https://github.com/manoa-hunger-helper/manoa-hunger-helper.github.io/blob/main/images/Sign%20up.jpg)
+**
+If you do not yet have an account on the system, you can register by clicking on “Login”, then the sign up page will show up:

 <img src="./images/Sign%20up.jpg"/>

 ## [Sign In](https://github.com/manoa-hunger-helper/manoa-hunger-helper.github.io/blob/main/images/Hunger-Helper-Sign-In.jpg)
+**
+A return user can login in through this page.

 <img src="./images/Hunger-Helper-Sign-In.jpg"/>

 ## [User Homepage](https://github.com/manoa-hunger-helper/manoa-hunger-helper.github.io/blob/main/images/Hunger-Helper-user.jpg)
+**
+The user homepage will show up when the user logs in successfully.
+It is just similar to the landing page, but the message in the middle is describing what the users can expect through the All vendors page and Today’s Top Pick page.
+The links to these two pages and the other two are accessible at the top Menu Bar.

 <img src="./images/Hunger-Helper-user.jpg"/>

  * [My Profile page](https://github.com/manoa-hunger-helper/manoa-hunger-helper.github.io/blob/main/images/Hunger-Helper-MyProfile.jpg)
+  **
+  In this page, users can Users can add new or remove current preferences on the food type (ie. vegetarian, hawaiian, drink etc.).
+They can “like” vendors in the     All Vendors page and these vendors will be viewable under “My favorite vendors”.

  <img src="./images/Hunger-Helper-MyProfile.jpg"/>